Aria (manga): Story

 Aqua and Aria take place in the early 24th century, starting in 2301 AD, in the city of Neo-Venezia (ネオ・ヴェネツィア, Neo Venetsia) on the planet Aqua (アクア, Akua), which was renamed after being terraformed into a habitable planet covered in oceans around 150 years beforehand.
 Neo-Venezia, based on Venice in both architecture and atmosphere, is a harbor city of narrow canals instead of streets, traveled by unmotorized gondolas.

 At the start of Aqua, a young woman named Akari arrives from Manhome (マンホーム, Manhōmu) to become a trainee gondolier with Aria Company, one of the three most prestigious water-guide companies in the city.
 Her dream is to become an Undine, a gondolier who acts as a tour guide.
 As she trains, Akari befriends her mentor Alicia, trainees and seniors from rival companies—Aika, Alice, Akira, and Athena—and others in Neo-Venezia.
 Aqua covers Akari's arrival on Aqua and her early training as a Pair or apprentice.
 Aria continues her training as a Single, or journeyman, culminating in the graduation of Akari, Aika, and Alice as full Prima Undines.

 Each chapter is a slice of life episode of Akari's exploration of the worlds of gondoliers, Neo-Venezia, and Aqua itself.
 Amano frequently uses several pages of lush art to depict an environment, showing the wonder of both everyday activities as well as one-of-a-kind events.
-It has been described by reviewers as very similar in tone and effect to Yokohama Kaidashi Kikō.
+It has been described by reviewers as very similar in tone and effect to Yokohama Kaidashi Kikou.